psychemedia/island-storynotes/odo.md

 https://normannis.co.uk/wp/raggedbanner/2020/10/11/a-historical-vignette-the-graveyard-of-the-outcast-dead/
-Following the Norman conquest, the hide of Southwark was given to William the Conqueror’s brother Bishop Odo, but in 1090 he leased it to a local priory, who later passed it on to the Bishop of Winchester (Henry de Blois, brother to the future King Stephen).
-The nature of the deal meant that the area became a ‘Liberty’, meaning it was under the jurisdiction of the priory only.
-It wasn’t policed by the King, nor the county officials of Surrey, and most importantly, not the City of London either.
+Following the Norman conquest, the hide of Southwark was given to William the Conqueror's brother Bishop Odo, but in 1090 he leased it to a local priory, who later passed it on to the Bishop of Winchester (Henry de Blois, brother to the future King Stephen).
+The nature of the deal meant that the area became a ‘Liberty', meaning it was under the jurisdiction of the priory only.
+It wasn't policed by the King, nor the county officials of Surrey, and most importantly, not the City of London either.
 So, with the protection and freedom of the church, the outsiders moved into Southwark.
-And since they were there to make money, they sold the one thing they had that the citizens of London wanted to buy: sex. most pragmatic church and political figures recognised that just being sinful wasn’t going to stop young people having sex, and reasoned that prostitution was a necessary evil to keep the sin somewhere safely out of the way (“Take away the sewer and you will fill the palace with pollution”, as Thomas Aquinas would later put it).
+And since they were there to make money, they sold the one thing they had that the citizens of London wanted to buy: sex. most pragmatic church and political figures recognised that just being sinful wasn't going to stop young people having sex, and reasoned that prostitution was a necessary evil to keep the sin somewhere safely out of the way (“Take away the sewer and you will fill the palace with pollution”, as Thomas Aquinas would later put it).
 And then there was money.
-Brothels, also known as ‘stews’, could turn over a lot of money and be charged hefty rents, and this made Southwark one of the most profitable bits of land in the country.
+Brothels, also known as ‘stews', could turn over a lot of money and be charged hefty rents, and this made Southwark one of the most profitable bits of land in the country.
 The Bishop of Winchester was more than happy to tolerate a bit of sin in exchange for filling his coffers.
 So the Southwark sex trade boomed.
-The prostitutes even gained the nickname ‘Winchester geese’, in honour of their landlord..
+The prostitutes even gained the nickname ‘Winchester geese', in honour of their landlord..

 https://en.wikisource.org/wiki/Portal:Acts_of_the_Parliament_of_England/James_I#1609_(7_Jas._1)